japleitez/peecko-api-doc/README.md

 $ java -jar peecko-api.jar

 **Note**
-The peecko-api.jar does not use a database, if you create an user it will exist only during execution time, the rest of the data is fake and it is provided in English only.
+The peecko-api.jar is a dummy API and it does not use a database.
+If you create an user it will exist only during execution time,
+the rest of the data is fake and it is provided in English only.

 ## Authenticating